This update was sent to Transit Forward Philadelphia (TFP) supporters via our newsletter. Want to sign up and receive these updates? Get involved!

 A team at Temple University’s Institute of Survey Research is currently analyzing the data and providing a comprehensive analysis and complete report that will be available to the public and presented to the SEPTA Board and Philadelphia City Council.
 The report will focus on bus riders’ transportation preferences and gauge bus riders’ tolerance for change to the current bus network.
 The results will be broken down by neighborhood, allowing us to understand different communities' unique needs and preferences.

 We then will take the data in the report and collaborate with a few City Councilmembers to introduce a Transit Priority Resolution for the City of Philadelphia.
 We aim to ensure that our current and next Mayor understand the need for transit improvements and make the Bus Revolution project a priority for the city.
 The Philadelphia Transit Plan: A Vision for 2045 and our survey results will serve as the foundation for the Transit Priority Resolution.
 Our goal is to shine a light on the racial disparities and barriers to economic opportunity within our transit system and ensure that the City and SEPTA work together to undo these obstacles.

 Finally, we will present our report to the SEPTA Board and hold the agency accountable in ensuring that the redesign prioritizes riders, specifically BIPOC neighborhoods, low-income communities, people with disabilities, the elderly, and non-English speaking Philadelphians.

-The complete report will be released in the Spring of 2022.
+The complete report will be released in the Winter of 2022.
 Stay up to date on the news about the report and our campaigns by following us on Twitter at @Transit4Philly or signing up for our email list here.